Svenska | English

 Ursa Observatory

 The Ursa Observatory is in Kaivopuisto Park in Helsinki.
-There are now three telescopes.
+Three telescopes are available for use.
 A very old Merz refractor was bought in 1928 (aperture 135 mm, focal length 1950 mm), and is still in excellent condition.
-A 25-cm Ritchie-Chretien reflector shares the mounting with the Merz-refractor.
+A 25 cm Ritchie-Chretien reflector shares the mounting with the Merz-refractor.
 A fairly new Celestron 8 telescope is on a separate mounting.
 The observatory has a small warm room that has enough space for four or five persons.
 The Merz-refractor can be used with a narrow wavelength Hydrogen-alpha filter.
 Nonmembers can visit the observatory during autumn and spring evenings to look at the starry sky, and during the day on summer weekends to observe solar phenomena through filters.
 Interested members can use the observatory on Mondays and times outside of star shows.

 15 Oct-15 Dec: Tue-Sun at 7 to 9 PM